circleci/circleci-docs/jekyll/_cci2/managing-api-tokens.md

     - _Admin_ tokens grant read and write access for the project's API.

 **Note**: API tokens cannot be modified after they have been created.
-The only way to change existing tokens is to delete and recreate them.
+The only way to change existing tokens is to delete and recreate them, also known as "token rotation".

 ### Creating a personal API token